Bema is an avid dreamtime traveler and teacher who loves sharing her experiences and adventures for others to benefit from.

 I've had the unique opportunity to chat with a few folks who have gotten some of the tattoos we'll be exploring below.
 Something that they all have in common—besides tattoos in some serious places—is that they are truly dedicated to showing the world what their souls look like.
 They believe that their tattoos reveal their inner selves; it's not really about the shock value.

 So, while I definitely think these tattoos are way on the extreme side for me, if they are what you want, more power to you!

 1. Eyeball Tattoo

-This extreme tattoo art form became popular within the last ten years because of a tattoo artist in Australia who wanted to fulfill his friends dream of having blue eyes like they do in Dune.
+This extreme tattoo art form became popular within the last 10 years because of a tattoo artist in Australia who wanted to fulfill his friend's dream of having blue eyes like they do in the novel Dune.
 Truthfully though, tattooing the eyeball (like most tattoos) started centuries ago.
-The difference though, is that in ancient times, this was a tattoo meant only as a cosmetic means of covering up the signs of cataracts on individuals who were already blind.
+The difference, though, is that in ancient times, this was a tattoo meant only as a cosmetic means of covering up the signs of cataracts on individuals who were already blind.

 Some famous folks with eyeball tattoos:

 - Rodrigo Fernando: The man who cried ink for two days

 - Jason Barnum: Convicted murdered in Alaska who shocked the court with his eyeball tattoo

 - Alkaline: The black-eyed Jamaican rapper who was hospitalized after his eyeball tattoos